 There are multiple types of lenses that can be used during cataract surgery.
 Below is a brief description of options.
 Choosing the right lens can be complex; the choice of what lens is best for you should be made after a thorough understanding of your options and a careful discussion with your ophthalmologist.

-There are four main options to choose from:
+There are five main options to choose from:

 - Extended Depth of Focus

 Multifocal, extended depth of focus, and accomodating IOLs are considered presbyopia correcting IOLs.
 These provide you with less dependence on glasses for distance and near, but there are no guarantees that choosing a multifocal, extended depth of focus or accommodating lens will eliminate your need for glasses.
 Some degree of glasses may still be needed, because there is no perfect lens technology available.

 Besides standard IOLs, the lens options below are not covered by insurance—your surgery scheduler can provide you with the current cost analysis.

 Click through the different options below to learn more!